Randol Doyle Choate

 - Born September 5, 1975 in San Antonio, TX USA

-In 2012, Choate was traded in mid-season from the Miami Marlins to the Los Angeles Dodgers along with Hanley Ramirez for Nathan Eovaldi and Scott McGough.
+In 2012, Choate was traded in midseason from the now Miami Marlins to the Los Angeles Dodgers, along with Hanley Ramirez, for Nathan Eovaldi and Scott McGough.
 Even though he was tied (with Shawn Camp and Matt Belisle) for the National League lead with 80 games pitched that season, he did not record a single win or loss, his only decision being a save coupled with a tidy 3.03 ERA.
-He next pitched for the St. Louis Cardinals from 2013 to 2015.
-He made 9 scoreless appearances as the Card reached the 2013 World Series, eventually losing to the Boston Red Sox.
-In the 2014 postseason, however, he gave up 3 runs on 2 hits and 3 walks in only 1 inning of work spread over 5 appearances.
+He next pitched for the St. Louis Cardinals from 2013 to 2015, making 9 scoreless appearances as the Cards reached the 2013 World Series, eventually losing to the Boston Red Sox.
+In the 2014 postseason, he gave up 3 runs on 2 hits and 3 walks in only an inning of work spread over 5 appearances.
 In 2015 he set a record as LOOGYest LOOGY ever, by making 71 appearances but logging just 27 1/3 innings, the smallest ratio of innings per game pitched ever recorded; in 20 of his appearances, he failed to retire a single batter, which is also a record.
 In 2016, he went to spring training with the Toronto Blue Jays but failed to make the team and was released, then signed with the Dodgers again.
 He made 34 appearances in their minor league system with an ERA of 7.13 and was not called up to the big league club, retiring at season's end.